MichielGhesquiere/MichielGhesquiere.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
+Hi there!
 I am Michiel,

-I just started my interdisciplinary PhD with the Research Group Ophthalmology at KU Leuven, together with the Biomedical Signal Processing lab at STADIUS.
-I am working on Hyperspectral Imaging of the human Retina, looking for biomarkers for Alzheimer's Disease.
+I recently started an interdisciplinary PhD with the Research Group Ophthalmology at KU Leuven and the Biomedical Signal Processing lab at STADIUS.
+My research focuses on Hyperspectral Imaging of the human retina, aiming to identify biomarkers for Alzheimer’s Disease.

 ## Education